solid-droid/SimpleML/README.md

 //train 'network1'
 engine.train('network1', data1 , {
     lr         : 0.01,
-    loss       : 'mce',  //only readly at the moment (not applied to network as hyper param) optimizer  : 'adam', //not implemented
+    loss       : 'mce',  //read only at the moment (not applied to network as hyper param) optimizer  : 'adam', //not implemented
     epoch      : 1,      //not implemented
     batch      : 1,      //not implemented